Katharina von Bora: After Luther's death

 When Martin Luther died in 1546, Katharina was left in difficult financial straits without Luther's salary as professor and pastor, even though she owned land, properties, and the Black Cloister (now called Lutherhaus).
 She had been counselled by Martin Luther to move out of the old abbey and sell it after his death, and move into much more modest quarters with the children who remained at home, but she refused.
 Luther had named her his sole heir in his last will.
 His will could not be executed, however, because it did not conform with Saxon law.

 Almost immediately after, Katharina had to leave the Black Cloister by herself at the outbreak of the Schmalkaldic War, fleeing to Magdeburg.
 After she returned, the approaching war forced another flight in 1547, this time to Braunschweig.
 In July 1547, at the close of the war, she was able to return to Wittenberg.

 After the war, the buildings and lands of the monastery had been torn apart and laid waste.
 Cattle and other farm animals had been stolen or killed.
 If she had sold the land and the buildings, she could have had a good financial situation.
 Financially, they could not remain there.
 Katharina was able to support herself thanks to the generosity of John Frederick I, Elector of Saxony, and the princes of Anhalt.

 She remained in Wittenberg in poverty until 1552, when an outbreak of the Black Plague and a harvest failure forced her to leave the city once again.
 She fled to Torgau, where she was thrown from her cart into a watery ditch near the city gates.
 For three months, she went in and out of consciousness, before dying in Torgau on 20 December 1552, at the age of 53.
 She was buried at Torgau's Saint Mary's Church, far from her husband's grave in Wittenberg.
 She is reported to have said on her deathbed, 'I will stick to Christ as a burr to cloth.'

 By the time of Katharina's death, the surviving Luther children were adults.
 After Katharina's death, the Black Cloister was sold back to the university in 1564 by his heirs.

 Margareta Luther, born in Wittenberg on 27 December 1534, married into a noble, wealthy Prussian family, to Georg von Kunheim (Wehlau, 1 July 1523 – Mühlhausen [now Gvardeyskoye, Kaliningrad Oblast], 18 October 1611, the son of Georg von Kunheim [1480–1543] and wife Margarethe, Truchsessin von Wetzhausen [1490–1527]) but died in Mühlhausen in 1570 at the age of thirty-six.

 Commemoration

 Katharina von Bora is commemorated on 20 December in the Calendar of Saints of some Lutheran churches in the United States.
 In 2022, she was officially added to the Episcopal Church liturgical calendar with a feast day on 20 December.

-In addition to a statue in Wittenberg and several biographies, an opera of her life now keeps her memory alive.
+She is further commemorated with a statue in Wittenberg, several biographies, and a biographical opera.